watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/ibm-rpa/README.md

 ![open-api-parameters](./assets/open-api-parameters.png)
 3. Save changes

-### Setup Watson Assistant
+### Setup IBM watsonx Assistant

-1. Within your new Watson Assistant instance, start by creating a new assistant.
+1. Within your new IBM watsonx Assistant instance, start by creating a new assistant.
 You can do this by importing the ibm-rpa.actions.json file.
 Note that the parameters and endpoints related to the RPA extension defined within this JSON file will have to be setup again after you import the Extension.

 2. After you create your assistant, you can upload the OpenAPI specification that you edited above to your assistant by following these [instructions](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension).